Random0617/login_website/README.md

 # Login website
 This is a basic website consisting of only a login page to demonstrate how websites interact with database.
-The database consists of a single table called "users", with three columns:
+Create a database called `login_website_db`, and in it create a user table using the following SQL script:
 ```
 CREATE TABLE users (
     id INT AUTO_INCREMENT PRIMARY KEY,